 By the end of the first week in April, the Office of the Provost will submit the names of all new programs that have been approved for authorization to plan through the WCU curricular process (not yet submitted to GA).
 The Academic Policy and Review Council (APRC) will review the list of proposed new programs and make recommendations on their priority to the Faculty Senate for consideration and recommendation.

-The Provost’s Council will review and discuss the list of programs approved for authorization to plan and the priority list recommendations of the Faculty Senate.
+The Provost’s Council will review and discuss the list of programs approved for authorization to plan by the on-campus process and the priority list recommendations of the Faculty Senate.
 Based on this information, the Provost’s Council will make recommendations on the priority of new programs to submit to GA.

 The final priorities list will be reviewed and approved by the provost and chancellor prior to submission to UNC GA.